 \chapter{Gaussian random vectors}

 We now turn to points that are chosen at random from the whole space according to a Gaussian distribution with mean zero and unit variance.
 Our first result is the so-called \emph{Gaussian Annulus Theorem} which states that a point chosen at random will, with high probability, be located in a small annulus around the sphere with radius $\sqrt{d}$.
 On a first sight that might seem surprising as the density function has its largest values around zero and decays if we move away from zero.
-The results of Chapter \ref{Ch-VC} however show that close to the origin there is only little volume and since the probability of a Borel set $A\subseteq\mathbb{R}^d$ is given by the integral of the density function over $A$, the lack of volume close to zero makes this integral small if $A$ is located in the vicinity of zero.
+The results of Chapter \ref{Ch-VC} however show that close to the origin there is located only little volume and since for the probability to be in a Borel set $A\subseteq\mathbb{R}^d$ we ought to integrate the density function over $A$, the lack of volume around the origin makes this integral small if $A$ is located in the vicinity of zero.
 At a certain radius then the concentration of volume compensates the smaller values of the density function.
 Going beyond this radius, the small values of the density function determine the value of the integral and make it small again.

-Before we can start we need to fill in several facts about Gaussian random vectors, namely that
+Before we can start, we need to fill in several facts about Gaussian random vectors, namely that

 \begin{compactitem}

 \item[\filledsquare] spherical Gaussian random vectors are precisely those which are independently coordinate-wise Gaussian (Proposition \ref{PROP-9-1}), \item[\filledsquare] a linear combination of normal random variables is Gaussian with mean zero and variance given by the sum of the squares of the coefficients (Proposition \ref{LK-GAUSS-LEM}).